wow-signal-dev/metadata-remote/README.md

 - 📁 **Bulk operations**: Apply metadata to all files in a folder
 - ⌨️ **Keyboard navigation**: Arrow keys, tab switching, and shortcuts
 - 🎛️ **Three-pane interface**: Folders, files, and metadata editing
+- ▶️ **In-browser playback**: Files can be played through the web interface
 - 🔄 **File renaming**: Direct file management through the web interface
 - 🌙 **Modern dark UI**: Responsive design with resizable panes